-The ‘manual’ or hand clippers were the first type of hair clipper to be invented in the 19th century and were once widely used, especially in the military and prisons.
+The ‘manual’ or hand clippers were the first type of hair clippers to be invented in the 19th century and were once widely used, especially in the military and prisons.

 They do the same job as a regular hair clipper but operate without the need for electricity.

-My advise however; “don’t try this at home, unless you know what you’re doing”
+My advice, however; “don’t try this at home, unless you know what you’re doing”

-Let me know if you have any other good suggestions for hair clipper accessories.
+Let me know if you have any other good accessories for hair clippers.